 Key Funders Invest in the UC Berkeley Institute for Jewish Law and Israel Studies to Establish a Permanent Presence for Students and Community

-The Rosalinde and Arthur Gilbert Foundation of Los Angeles has awarded the Berkeley Institute for Jewish Law and Israel Studies at UC Berkeley a $1 million matching grant toward the institute’s goal of building a $10 million endowment by 2024.
+BERKELEY, Calif. – To continue offering a robust array of Israel studies courses and programs, the Institute for Jewish Law and Israel Studies at UC Berkeley today announced a $1 million matching grant received from The Rosalinde and Arthur Gilbert Foundation of Los Angeles, with the goal of meeting a $10 million endowment by 2024.

 “We’re issuing a challenge to other funders who care about proven campus models for engaging students around the study of Israel and Jewish identity in the modern world.
 This is an exciting endeavor and we hope others join us in this cause,” said Martin H. Blank Jr., from The Rosalinde and Arthur Gilbert Foundation, whose challenge grant comes on top of its annual operations gifts.

 The Gilbert Foundation was a seed funder of the Berkeley Institute when it launched in 2011.
 Now in its seventh year of classes, academic programs, and other opportunities for undergraduates, graduate students, faculty and community members, the Institute will raise the funds needed to secure the new Gilbert Foundation matching grant.

 The Institute’s $10 million endowment effort is part of a larger campus campaign in concert with The Center for Jewish Studies and the Magnes Collection at UC Berkeley.